Medical Coding from Home

 What Exams Are Necessary to Become Certified?

 It depends on the credential.
 Each credential requires a separate exam.
-For example, the CPC credential requires an exam that includes 150 multiple-choice questions that must be completed in five hours and 40 minutes.
+For example, the CPC credential requires an exam that includes 100 multiple-choice questions that must be completed in 4 hours.
 To pass the test, you must answer 70% of the questions correctly.

 Newly certified professional coders receive the CPC-A credential.
 The “A” indicates apprenticeship status.
 Removing this status requires two years of coding experience, but CPC-As can boost their employment value and potentially bypass entry-level positions by taking advantage of Practicode.